 Finding: Complies with condition.
 The development has not identified a project engineer for the project.
 The developer and engineer for the project shall execute a "Developer/Engineer Agreement for Public Works Improvements" and commit to the responsibilities outlined in the agreement.
-(Also written in the findings of section 16.12.014) Staff has determined that it is possible, likely and reasonable that the applicant can meet this standard through the Conditions of Approval.
+(Also written in the findings of section 16.12.014) It is possible, likely and reasonable that the applicant can meet this standard through the Conditions of Approval.